Tuesday, March 6, 2007

 Ghostbusters; fantasy comedy, USA, 1984; D: Ivan Reitman, S: Bill Murray, Dan Aykroyd, Sigourney Weaver, Harold Ramis, Rick Moranis, Ernie Hudson, Annie Potts

 New York.
-A ghost appears in a library, offering a perfect inspection ground for three Columbia University parapsychology professors; Peter Venkman, Ray Stantz and Egon Spengler.
-After coming in contact, the ghost becomes angry the three heroes get scared and run away.
+A ghost appears in a library, offering a perfect inspection ground for three Columbia University parapsychologists; Peter Venkman, Ray Stantz and Egon Spengler.
+After coming in contact, the ghost becomes angry, the three heroes get scared and run away.
 When they return to the University, they find they have been kicked out.
-Still, Egon calculates they can capture a ghost, so they go on to open their own business as the Ghostbusters.
+Still, Egon calculates they can theoretically capture a ghost, so they go on to open their own business as the Ghostbusters.
 At first, there is almost no demand for them, but one day, after they catch a green ghost in a hotel, their business blossoms.
 Peter even falls in love with their client, Dana Barrett, who reported a strange encounter in her refrigerator.
 Then Gozer, an evil Babylonian god, takes her body.
 After a big showdown, the Ghostbusters cross proton beams and cause an explosion that seals away the door of Gozer's dimension, thus freeing Dana.